What definitions apply to the Privacy Policy?

 privacy@K12.com

-Over the past twelve months, We may have collected and disclosed some or all of the following types of PI in connection with providing services to you.
+Over the past twelve months, we may have collected and disclosed some or all of the following types of PI in connection with providing services to you.
 The type of information, how it is collected, why it is collected and to whom it is disclosed can vary from person to person depending on the services the person receives from us and how the person interacts with us.

 Identifiers - This information is collected from you and is used to identify users and includes such things as names, email addresses, telephone numbers, usernames, IP addresses or other identifiers.